SlimeVR/SlimeVR-Docs-Site/upload-firmware-guide.md

 Congratulations!
 You have now successfully uploaded the firmware to your SlimeVR Tracker!

-## Common errors
+## Troubleshooting

-### During upload it says "Access/permission denied!"

-Some program is using COM port of the ESP.
-If you have Cura open, close it.
-If you're not sure which program causing this - restart your computer.

-### There is an error saying "FileNotFoundError: ..."

-Make sure git client is installed and if unsure re-install it.

-### There is another error
+If you encountered an issue while following these steps check the [Common issues](common-issues.md) page.

-Ask in **#diy** channel in [the discord](https://discord.gg/slimevr), we will be happy to help.
+If you don't find an answer to your question there ask in **#diy** channel in [the discord](https://discord.gg/slimevr), we will be happy to help.

-*Made with care by Prohurtz#0001, adigyran#1121, and Eiren#0666.
-Edited by Emojikage#3095.
-Styled by CalliePepper#0666*
+*Made with care by Prohurtz#0001, adigyran#1121, Eiren#0666 and CalliePepper#0666.
+Edited by CalliePepper#0666 and Emojikage#3095.*